SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Our Methodology: Silhouette-Driven Contrastive Learning (SiCL)

-The training of MaskCL alternates between representation learning and hierarchical semantic structure construction.
-In hierarchical semantic structure creation, the hierarchical semantic neighbor structure is constructed by integrating RGB and semantic data to drive the training of the contrast learning framework, the details are described in Section~\ref{sec:Hierarchical Semantic}.
-In feature learning, we introduce the person's silhouette masks as the semantic source and investigate cross-clothes features via contrastive learning.
-In the training phase, MaskCL uses the hierarchical semantic neighbor structure as self-supervision information to train the $F(\cdot|\Theta)$, $F^\prime(\cdot|\Theta^\prime)$, $G(\cdot|\Psi)$ and $R(\cdot|\Omega)$.
-The details are described in Section~\ref{sec:Contrastive-Learning-Framework}.
-Furthermore, we build an adaptive learning strategy to automatically modify the hierarchical semantic neighbor selection, which can flexibly select neighbor clusters according to dynamic criteria.
-The details are described in Section~\ref{sec:Curriculumneighbor}.
+As illustrated in Fig. \ref{fig:framework}, our SiCL compose of a contrastive learning module and a hierarchical fusion clustering module.
+In hierarchical fusion clustering module, the hierarchical neighbor structure is generated by leveraging RGB and silhouette features at both the instance-level and cluster-level.
+In contrastive learning module, we introduce the person's silhouette and use the hierarchical neighbor structure as supervision information to train model, and investigate cross-clothes features via contrastive learning.
+Furthermore, we build an adaptive learning strategy to automatically modify the hierarchical neighbor selection, which can flexibly select neighbor clusters according to dynamic criteria.